Tsunami

 Ease Your Mind

-• 1 Advances in technology use ocean buoys to help predict the time and severity of distant source tsunamis with great accuracy.
+• 1 NOAA uses advances in technology use ocean buoys to help predict the time and severity of distant source tsunamis with great accuracy.

 • 2 Distant source tsunamis rarely cause inundation in Ventura County.